for all the faithful

 A Refuge for Silenced Theologians

-Here is where the CPL’s story takes a darker turn that its admirers rarely emphasize.
-The center proved to be a haven for the era’s nouvelle théologie (“new theology”) movement—including theologians who had been officially silenced by Rome.
+Here is the part of the CPL’s story its admirers rarely emphasise.
+The centre proved to be a haven for the era’s nouvelle théologie (“new theology”) movement, including theologians who were under Roman censure.

 As one historian notes, at the CPL’s private gatherings Congar “was invited to share the fruits of his research…and could express himself freely” despite his official censure.
 Alongside Congar and Daniélou, other nouvelle théologie figures like Fr.
 Henri-Marie Féret, Fr.
 Pierre Liégé, and Fr.
 Joseph Lécuyer contributed to CPL conferences.